 #11 – Defensiveness

 A common characteristic of alcohol and drug addicts is defensiveness.
 Although it originates in being defensive against accusations of substance abuse, an addict’s defensiveness quickly bleeds into most other aspects of life.
 Anyone the individual is questioned about something, even the most mundane things, there’s a strong chance that he or she will get defensive.
 This comes from the assumption that many addicts have, feeling as if everyone is trying to accuse them of things.
-Defensiveness are particularly common when the accusations are correct.
+Defensiveness is particularly common when the accusations are correct.
 As such, a recovered addict’s becoming defensive is another great way to detect a relapse.